- Cornell University, ranked first in her major (B.S., summa cum laude, 2008)

 - United States Court of Appeals for the 2nd and 3rd Circuits

-Meghan Summers is a partner based in our New York office focusing on securities, structured finance, and antitrust litigation.In 2019, she was named a Top Rated Securities & Corporate Finance “Rising Star” attorney by SuperLawyers.
+Meghan Summers is a partner based in our New York office focusing on securities, structured finance, and antitrust litigation.In 2019 and 2020, she was named a Top Rated Securities & Corporate Finance “Rising Star” attorney by SuperLawyers.
 Ms. Summers began working at the firm in 2008 as a paralegal and law clerk before becoming an associate in 2012.

 Ms. Summers’ relevant securities and structured finance work includes: